jbcodeforce/shift_left_utils/docs/command.md

 * `housekeep-statements`: Delete statements in FAILED or COMPLETED...
 * `validate-config`: Validate the config.yaml file
 * `report-table-cross-products`: Report the list of tables that are...
+* `list-tables-with-one-child`: Report the list of tables that have...
 * `list-modified-files`: Get the list of files modified in the...
 * `init-integration-tests`: Initialize integration test structure for...
 * `run-integration-tests`: Run integration tests for a given sink table.